 Clients Travel Long Distances for Therapy

-Since opening we have grown quite a bit, and the word of our Centre has spread across Ontario.
-We serve clients from areas such as: Belleville, Brockville, Stirling, Perth, Odessa, Inverary, Picton, Peterborough and Northbrook.
-We are amazed to see how far some people are travelling to access our services.
+Since opening, we have grown quite a bit, and the word of our Centre has spread across Ontario.
+We serve clients from areas such as Belleville, Brockville, Stirling, Perth, Odessa, Inverary, Picton, Peterborough, and Northbrook.
+We are amazed to see how far some people are traveling to access our services.

 The Second Mile Urges Donors to Give Elsewhere